 Building on past successes, Martin Engineering turned its attention in the late 1980's to the prevention of spillage and dust at conveyor transfer points.
 The company developed systems to control fugitive material and improve conveyor efficiency.
 In addition, the company developed in-field installation and service capabilities to help plants control the "cost of ownership" for bulk material handling operations

 More recently, Martin Engineering has added dust collection and dust suppression systems to provide a total solution to the problem of dust management in material handling operations.
-The company continues to expand its capabilities for engineered systems, including air-supported conveyors and custom-engineered chutes and a new design standard for conveyor architecture.
+The company continues to expand its capabilities for engineered systems including custom-engineered chutes and a new design standard for conveyor architecture.

 Educating the Industry